gomex/frida-backend/README.md

 **Technology Stack**

-News service uses MongoDB to persist news so it requires an instance of [MongoDB](https://www.mongodb.org/) running somewhere.
+frida-backend uses MongoDB to persist news so it requires an instance of [MongoDB](https://www.mongodb.org/) running somewhere.

 The code is written in Node.js and Express.